toammann/Multilayer_SMA2Microstrip/readme.md

 <p align = "center"><img src="./figures/plot_res_sim.png" alt="fig_plot_res_sim"  width="800"></p>
 <p align = "center">Figure 11: OpenEMS simulation result after optimization.
 Port 1 (coaxial), Port 2 (microstrip), Return Loss > 23dB</p>

 The smit chart plot in Figure 12 shows the in- and output trajectories on the complex reflection coefficient plane.
 They are nicely point symmetric to the origin.
 Overall these  results look promising.
-There is some margin for manufacturing tolerances left over.
+There is some margin for manufacturing tolerances left.

 The openEMS simulation takes about 20 minutes to complete.